pickleguy-gm/ideal-memory/README.md

-# ideal-memory
-my first project
+print("hi this is my first if i fail then jsut tell me that i am a shithead got it? ok")